solarii/Local-Emotions/README.md

 How to use
 -----------------

-You first need to download tweets from Twitter's Streaming API.
+You first need to crawl for tweets using Twitter's Streaming API.

 In "twitterStreamingAPI.py" specify what do you want to search for.
 The default is looking for tweets in the area surrounding Helsinki.
 For more info on the search parameters, check out Twitter's official documentation (https://dev.twitter.com/streaming/overview/request-parameters) and the tweepy library (http://docs.tweepy.org/en/v3.4.0/streaming_how_to.html).

 You need to have login credentials for Twitter before running the script.
 Get your own credentials from: https://dev.twitter.com/.

+After you have done that and updated the code ***with your API keys***, run the code with
+	python3 twittersStreamingAPI.py > tweets.txd

 Sentiment analysis
 -----------------